chibiboba/JS-202/My Notes/Lesson 1 Notes.md

   - You can select all siblings of an element that follow it.
 This is like the Adjacent Selector (A + B) except it gets all of the following elements instead of one.
 - **Adjacent sibling selector**
   - Elements that follow one another are called siblings.
 They're on the same level, or depth.
 The **adjacent sibling combinator** (`+`) separates two selectors and matches the second element only if it *immediately* follows the first element, and both are children of the same parent [`element`](https://developer.mozilla.org/en-US/docs/Web/API/Element).
+  - For example `th+th` means "select any `th` element that immediately follows another `th` element".
+So it selects the 2nd `th` and any other ones after it that immediately follow it.

 ## Pseudo-classes and Pseudo-elements